-The first two weeks will be dedicated to intraoperative anesthetic management of the surgical patient, including patient care under the direct supervision of a resident or attending.
+The first two weeks are dedicated to intraoperative anesthetic management of the surgical patient, including patient care under the direct supervision of a resident or attending.

-A typical day would include arriving at ~6:00 am to help set up the OR, attending conference at 6:30 am, and starting the first OR case of the day at 8:00 am.
+A typical day includes arriving at ~6:00 a.m. to help set up the OR, attending conference at 6:30 a.m. and starting the first OR case of the day at 8:00 a.m.

-Typically, there will be several cases throughout the day in which the student will participate.
-Additionally, a continuity of care is expected by performing the next day’s preoperative evaluation, along with visiting the postoperative patients from the preceding day.
+Typically, there are several cases throughout the day.
+A continuity of care is expected, students perform the next day’s preoperative evaluation and visit the postoperative patients from the preceding day.

 Weeks 3 and 4

-During the second two weeks of the clerkship, the student will participate in the ICU management team of their choosing.
+During the second block of the clerkship, the students participate in the ICU management team of their choosing.

-Each ICU management team differs slightly in schedule and management styles, therefore, the specific times and rounding formats are left to each service to define within the framework of achieving the goals and objectives.
+Each ICU management team differs slightly in schedule and management style, therefore, the specific times and rounding formats are left to each service to define within the framework of their goals and objectives.

-One-half of the group will start in the operating room for the anesthesia portion of the clerkship.
-The other half of the group will start in the ICU.
-At the two-week interval, the groups will switch.
+Half of the students start in the operating room for the anesthesia portion of the clerkship.
+The other half start in the ICU.
+After two weeks, the groups switch.

-Online learning modules will be available for the students to complete on their own time.
-These will correspond to a simulation or a problem-based learning discussion that requires material to be understood in order to critically appraise the patient scenarios.
+Online learning modules are available for the students to complete on their own time.
+These correspond to a simulation or a problem-based learning discussion that requires material to be understood in order to critically appraise the patient scenarios.

-The student must complete the online learning modules before the scheduled simulation or problem-based learning session or the student will not earn credit for the module.
+Students must complete the online learning modules before the scheduled simulation or problem-based learning session or they will not earn credit for the module.

-Didactic sessions and laboratories are held in various lecture rooms, the simulator room (CG-68), and the Shands and VA operating suites.
-Evaluation is through objective examinations performed by the residents, fellows, and attendings
+Didactic and laboratory sessions are held in various lecture rooms, the simulator room (CG-68) and the Shands and VA operating suites.
+Evaluation is through objective examinations performed by the residents, fellows and attendings.

 Educational Philosophy of the Clerkship

-Anesthesiology and Critical Care Medicine is the practice of medicine as it pertains to the perioperative experience as well as with patients suffering through critical illness.
+Anesthesiology/Critical Care Medicine focuses on the perioperative experience as well as patients suffering through critical illness.

-From basic review and application of pharmacology, physiology, and pathology to the full range of perioperative medicine and acute and chronic pain management, this rotation in the Department of Anesthesiology encompasses all disciplines in a unique and relevant way.
+From basic review and application of pharmacology, physiology and pathology to the full range of perioperative medicine and acute and chronic pain management, this rotation encompasses all disciplines in a unique and relevant way.

-The Department provides a non-threatening learning environment in which students are expected to actively participate in planning, procedures, and management of acutely ill patients.
-By active participation in the OR, the ICU, the simulator, and in case discussions, students will develop a foundation in perioperative medicine and critical care that is applicable to all physicians regardless of specialty.
+The Department of Anesthesiology provides a non-threatening learning environment in which students are expected to actively participate in planning, procedures and management of acutely ill patients.
+By actively participating in the OR, the ICU, simulations and case discussions, students develop a foundation in perioperative medicine and critical care that is applicable to all physicians regardless of specialty.